-Supplements such as vitamin-B, Coenzyme Q-10, taurine and carnitine are also recommended.
+Supplements such as vitamin-B, Coenzyme Q-10, taurine and carnitine are beneficial.

 Boxer Health Problems – Digestive System

-Boxer health problems that are related to the digestive system include:
+Boxer health problems related to the digestive system include:

-Bloat is rather common in deep-chested large breed dogs such as the Boxers, characterized by a distended stomach as a result of gas accumulation.
-Sometimes, the bloated stomach may rotate, resulting in a “twisted stomach” which can completely block entry of blood supply into the organ.
+Bloating is rather common in deep-chested large breed dogs such as the Boxers.
+This condition is characterized by a bloated stomach as a result of gas accumulation.
+Sometimes, the bloated stomach may rotate, resulting in a “twisted stomach”.
+This can completely block entry of blood supply into the organ.
 This condition is serious and can be life-threatening.

-Some of the classic symptoms of dog bloat include unproductive attempts to vomit, retching, and enlargement of the stomach.
+Some of the classic symptoms of dog bloating include unproductive attempts to vomit, retching, and enlargement of the stomach.
 The dog may drool excessively and may appear restless.

 Sometimes, the dog may just have gas and simply look uncomfortable, and the stomach may feel a bit tight (but not distended).

-If your dog does not show the classic symptoms of bloat but has a tight stomach and cannot vomit or belch, be very observant and be prepared for an emergency trip to the veterinary clinic.
+If your dog does not show the classic symptoms of bloat, but has a tight stomach and cannot vomit or belch, observe the dog can if necessary take him to the vet.